obzehn/GROMACS_hands-on_intro/GPCRs/README.md

 ```
 gmx grompp -f ionize.mdp -c GPCR_structure_1_solvated_clean.gro -p reference_topology_GPCR_structure_1_solvated.top -o ionize.tpr --maxwarn 1
 ```
 You will see that now GROMACS still complains, but gets the job done.
-It is very important, however, to understand that the ionization step is basically the **only** case in which it is okay to use the `--maxwarn` flag, as you **know** that the physics of the system is wrong and you actually need the tpr to fix it with `gmx genion`.
+It is very important, however, to understand that the ionization step is nearly the **only** case in which it is okay to use the `--maxwarn` flag, as you **know** that the physics of the system is wrong and you actually need the tpr to fix it with `gmx genion`.
 In general, you should **never** use this flag.
 If there is a major warning and a GROMACS command fails, then you have to check why and fix the problem.
 You may be temped to use `--maxwarn` to get through errors you do not understand, and the flag will let you do it.
 Nevertheless, the simulatiom will probably fail istantly the moment you try to run it, and, if not, you are likely to produce garbage results due to overlooking fundamental physics mistakes in the box preparation.

 Now, you should have a `ionize.tpr` file in your directory, following the `gmx grompp` command.
 You are ready to insert the ions with the following command
 ```
 gmx genion -s ionize.tpr -neutral -pname NA -nname CL -o start.gro
 ```
 Here, you are asking GROMACS to make the system neutral (`-neutral`), call the positive ions `NA`, the negative ions `CL`, and call the resulting output `start.gro`.
 Trivially, within this force field the atoms NA and CL refer to sodium (Na, +1) and chlorine (Cl, -1) ions.
-Again, differently from the Lysozyme tutorial, you are not giving as inpu the topology and you will update it after the addition of ions.
+Again, differently from the Lysozyme tutorial, you are not giving as input the topology and you will update it after the addition of ions.
 With `gmx genion`, GROMACS tries to substitute some molecules in the system with the necessary number of ions.
 You will be promted by GROMACS to choose which part of the system you are okay to substitute in favour of water molecules
 ```
 Will try to add 0 NA ions and 7 CL ions.
 Select a continuous group of solvent molecules